 • Energy Consumption: Where relevant, I arrange a local delivery service on a Friday to local customers, where I make 1 journey a week to distribute my product.
 This is increasingly being done by bicycle.
 If I use a vehicle, I combine this journey with multiple pick-ups and drop-offs and combine with other commitments relating to stockists and daily family life.

 • Suppliers and Service: I actively opt for suppliers and service providers that adopt a more sustainable approach to how they run their business.
-For example, I have chosen to use printers also adopt more ethical approaches to their business operations.
+For example, I have chosen to use printers that also adopt more ethical approaches to their business operations.
+I also source ingredients as much as possible from local suppliers.

 • Waste management: Making energy balls, does generate a small degree of wastage in the form of date stones, and ingredient packaging.
 All food waste in my kitchen is composted in local authority containers and all used packaging from ingredients is recycled in relevant waste bins.